 It’s been well-reported that human error is responsible for the majority of cybersecurity breaches happening within organizations today.
-So why aren’t cybersecurity professionals examining the root of the problem: a lack of mandatory insider threat training for employees?
+So why aren’t cybersecurity professionals examining the root of the problem: a lack of mandatory insider threat awareness training for employees?

 According to the 2018 SANS Security Awareness Report, a comprehensive survey of more than 1,700 security awareness professionals, the main challenges of implementing cyber health training include a lack of dedicated staff, budget, and time to execute successful programs.
-However, more organizations should consider dedicated security awareness programs, as 85% of survey respondents reported their work had a positive impact on the security of their organization.
+However, more organizations should consider dedicated security awareness training programs, as 85% of survey respondents reported their work had a positive impact on the security of their organization.

 Employee or contractor negligence is responsible for two out of three insider threat incidents.